ubcyukiny/cat-project/README.md

 - Task 2: Make appropriate use of a bi-directional association somewhere in your code.

     I have added a bi-directional association between Class Cat and User, when user addCat to his field, cat will also add user to owner.
-The method is addCat(Cat cat) in model.User and addOwner(User user) in model.Cat
+The method is addCat(Cat cat) in model.User and addOwner(User user) in model.Cat.
+Check is implemented to guard against potential infinite loop, user.addCat(cat) will have a check if myPet.equals(cat), same for cat.addOwner(user).
+Intelij generated override equals and hashcode for both classes.

 - Task 3:
 I would separate PetApp (Game logic) and the GUI, and make a new class called GUI, because of the Single Responsibility